Mdhvince/Recommendation_IBM_article/README.md

 # Recommendation engine for article on IBM Plateform

-Analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles you think they will like.
+Created an end-to-end recommendation system for recommending articles related to IBM Watson Studio.
+Used collaborative filtering techniques, content based, and matrix factorization techniques to make recommendations that are relevant for each individual user.

+## Method used
+- Matrix Factorization: Funk Singular Value Decomposition
+- Collaborative Filtering
+- Content Based
+- Ranked Based

 ## File Description
 - rec_eng_ibm.ipynb: data cleaning and nlp + recommendations